Students Reimagine an Avenue of Confederate Monuments as Inclusive Community Space

 Both proposals navigate the tension between the 21st-century city and these relics of the past through an emphasis on public space.
 They offer fresh pathways to inclusivity in places of collective memory and reshape them to better represent the current population.
 As Castillo de la Cruz said, “The corridor represents the opportunity for a critical social discourse that is needed in Richmond and the nation as a whole.

-Images: The Main Street Revitalization historic preservation class in Richmond, Virginia (courtesy Courtney Knapp); The Main Street Revitalization historic preservation class developing their ideas for the Monument Avenue: General Devotion/General Demotion competition (courtesy Courtney Knapp); Students from the Main Street Revitalization historic preservation class at the Jefferson Davis Monument on Monument Avenue in Richmond, Virginia (courtesy Courtney Knapp); Taylor Kabeary, Eduardo Duarte Ruas, and Patrick Waldo’s poster for the Monument Avenue: General Devotion/General Demotion competition (courtesy the students)
+Images: The Main Street Revitalization historic preservation class in Richmond, Virginia (courtesy Courtney Knapp); The Main Street Revitalization historic preservation class developing their ideas for the Monument Avenue: General Devotion/General Demotion competition (courtesy Courtney Knapp); Students from the Main Street Revitalization historic preservation class at the Jefferson Davis Monument on Monument Avenue in Richmond, Virginia (courtesy Courtney Knapp); The Richmond Engagement Corridor; Taylor Kabeary, Eduardo Duarte Ruas, and Patrick Waldo’s poster for the Monument Avenue: General Devotion/General Demotion competition (courtesy the students)